Guidance for Authors on the Preparation and Submission of Manuscripts to the Journal of Gastrointestinal and Liver Diseases*

 • TIFF for photographs and screen dumps at a resolution of 300 dpi.

-Figures that are submitted in color will be published with reproduction costs (20€ or 24 USD per figure).
-As the full text of the journal will be available in PubMed Central, please also refer to their detailed file specifications for images: http://www.ncbi.nlm.nih.gov/pmc/pub/filespec-images/
+Figures that are submitted in colour will be published with reproduction costs (20€ or 24 USD per figure).

 – the legend for figures, with Arabic numerals in order of appearance in the text, should be placed on a separate page at the end of the manuscript, after the References.

-In case of the reproduction of previously published parts or figures, it is necessary to attach the scanned written consent of the author as well as of the publishing house where it was originally published, including the source, in the fourth stage of the paper submission process.
+In case of the reproduction of previously published parts or figures, it is necessary to attach the written consent of the author as well as of the publishing house where it was originally

 Structure of the manuscript

 Abstract (on a distinct page) precedes the text body.
-The abstract should be structured into the same section as the paper.
+The abstract should be structured into the same sections as the

-Keywords Three to five key words will be written for every paper.
+Key words.
+Three to five key words will be written for every paper.
 Please use Medical Subject Headings (the National Library of Medicine‘s controlled vocabulary thesaurus used for indexing articles for PubMed).
-A helpful tool that you may use to find the best keywords is the Mesh on Demand provided by NLM.

 Article content and structure – please see above by article type.

-If the paper presents the results of observational studies, read the STROBE statement, if the paper reports a clinical trial read the CONSORT statement, if the paper is reporting the results of a diagnostic study, read the STARD statement, if the paper is reporting the results of a clinical case, read the CARE statement.
+If the paper presents the results of observational studies, read the STROBE statement, if the paper reports a clinical trial read the CONSORT statement (publication of clinical trials will be considered only for those registered in a public trials registry).
+If the paper is reporting the results of a diagnostic study, read the STARD statement, if the paper is reporting the results of a clinical case, read the CARE statement.